How Is Effective Change Sponsorship Different to Leadership?

 We all need a reason to change.

 Many employees who are being impacted by change often want to fully understand the reason behind the changes from leaders at the top of their organisation.
-An effective sponsor considers the need for change within the organisation and ultimately sets the prioritisation of change by directly engaging with those impacted.
+Many senior leads prefer to delegate the message down the chain eventually feeding it back to the employees through specific points of contacts.
+An effective sponsor would in fact consider the need for change within the organisation, and ultimately set the prioritisation of change by directly engaging with those impacted.

 Build a Coalition of Sponsorship